the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 By now you have four ES6 class components.
 But you can do better.
 Let me introduce functional stateless components as alternative for ES6 class components.
 Before you will refactor your components, let's introduce the different types of components in React.

 * **Functional Stateless Components:** These components are functions which get an input and return an output.
 The input are the props.
 The output is a component instance thus plain JSX.
 So far it is quite similar to an ES6 class component.
 However, functional stateless components are functions (functional) and they have no local state (stateless).
 You cannot access or update the state with `this.state` or `this.setState()` because there is no `this` object.
 Additionally, they have no lifecycle methods.
 You didn't learn about lifecycle methods yet, but you already used two: `constructor()` and `render()`.
 Whereas the constructor runs only once in the lifetime of a component, the `render()` class method runs once in the beginning and every time the component updates.
-Keep in mind that functional stateless component have no lifecycle methods, when you arrive at the lifecycle methods chapter later on.
+Keep in mind that functional stateless components have no lifecycle methods, when you arrive at the lifecycle methods chapter later on.

 * **ES6 Class Components:** You already used this type of component declaration in your four components.
 In the class definition, they extend from the React component.
 The `extend` hooks all the lifecycle methods, available in the React component API, to the component.
 That way you were able to use the `render()` class method.
 Additionally, you can store and manipulate state in ES6 class components by using `this.state` and `this.setState()`.